cms636/cms636.github.io/_posts/2018-10-10-rethinking-museum-labels.md

 ![A potential digitization of museum labels]({{site.baseurl}}/assets/Amlabel_electronic-paper-museum-label-by-Visionect-1024x684.png)

 Skills needed:
-- App developers, or people interested in trying app development
-- People interested in partnering with an art museum
-- People interested in art education
+-App developers, or people interested in trying app development -People interested in partnering with an art museum -People interested in art education